 I scrolled back to the sad update about the Nagrota attack & wondered whether contributing an emoticon or hitting ‘Like’ would make any difference to the martyred soldiers or their distraught families at a time of grave tragedy.
 I ground my teeth and let it pass.
 Maybe I am as guilty as the netizen who put out the soldiers’ photograph.
 Perhaps by not hitting that ‘like’ or ‘comment’ box, in some small way, I contributed to the fact that a terrorist attack on one of our frontline outposts was trending much lower on social media than a cricketer’s wedding.

-It is an important day for our Navy, a good time to make some promises to our soldiers if we really care.
+It is an important day for our armed forces; a good time to make some promises to our soldiers if we really care.

-If you respect the soldier, make that trip to your neighbouring city or village to attend his last rites when he is martyred.
+If you respect the soldier, make that trip to your neighbouring city or village to attend last rites when he makes the supreme sacrifice.